Rodney-Makomo/big-bang/README0.md

 I tested out the responsiveness of my site on ami.responsivedesign.is/ and initially everything works as expected.
 ![](assets/images/AmIResponsive.JPG)

-I confirmed that this projects is responsive looks good on omvaious screensizes.
+I confirmed that this projects is responsive looks good on on various screensizes.
 I did this by using the devtools device toolbar and also used my own personal iPad and iPhone X to confirm this.

-## Deployment
-I tested my site on Opera, MS Edge and Google chrome to confirm that my site works.

-To deploy the site, I used the github pages tab on Github and built it from the main branch.
-After approximately 20 minutes my site was up and running.
+No errors were found when passing the officiaal Jigsaw validator.
 <p>
     <a href="http://jigsaw.w3.org/css-validator/check/referer">
         <img style="border:0;width:88px;height:31px"